tobyreid/tobyreid/README.md

 My name is [Toby](https://tobyreid.github.io) and I'm the CTO at [TruRating](https://github.com/trurating), a software developer at heart, ex-Wildcat!
 BBS sysop, and all-around good guy 😄.

 I've chipped away at the codeface professionally since 2004, and for fun since 1998 (this might be the other way around!).
 I bring a bit of bloody-minded determination to solving complex architectural problems, and I'm especially excited by making new tech work with old tech.
+I cut my professional teeth at Friends Reunited back when "social network" wasn't yet a phrase anyone said out loud.

 ### 🛠️ The Toolbox
 * **My favorite hammer:** C# and .NET.